Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] In Azure DevOps, configure Security in Project Settings.
 - [x] In Azure Active Directory, configure conditional access.

 ### Your company uses Azure DevOps to manage the build and release processes for applications.
 You use a Git repository for applications source control.
 You need to implement a pull request strategy that reduces the history volume in the master branch.
-Solution: You implement a pull request strategy that uses a three-way merge.Does this meet the goal?
+Solution: You implement a pull request strategy that uses a three-way merge.
+Does this meet the goal?

 - [ ] Yes.
 - [x] No.

+### Your company uses Azure DevOps to manage the build and release processes for applications.
+You use a Git repository for applications source control.
+You need to implement a pull request strategy that reduces the history volume in the master branch.
+Solution: You implement a pull request strategy that uses an explicit merge.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.

+### Your company uses Azure DevOps to manage the build and release processes for applications.
+You use a Git repository for applications source control.
+You need to implement a pull request strategy that reduces the history volume in the master branch.
+You implement a pull request strategy that uses fast-forward merges.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.

+### Your company uses Azure DevOps to manage the build and release processes for applications.
+You use a Git repository for applications source control.
+You need to implement a pull request strategy that reduces the history volume in the master branch.
+You implement a pull request strategy that uses squash merges.
+Does this meet the goal?

+- [x] Yes.
+- [ ] No.

+### You integrate a cloud-hosted Jenkins server and a new Azure DevOps deployment.
+You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
+Solution: You add a trigger to the build pipeline.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.

-### You integrate a cloud- hosted Jenkins server and a new Azure DevOps deployment You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
+### You integrate a cloud-hosted Jenkins server and a new Azure DevOps deployment.
+You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
 Solution: You create a service hook subscription that uses the code pushed event.
 Does this meet the goal?

 - [x] Yes.
 - [ ] No.